ArchipelagoMW/Archipelago/worlds/v6/docs/setup_en.md

   `-v6ap_passwd secretPassword`

 Launch options may be found by right-clicking on the game in Steam and clicking "Properties" in the context menu.
 From there, open the "General" tab.
 There is a "Launch Options" setting near the bottom wherein you should enter the above options.
-Note that all launch options are seperated by a space, and if there are spaces in your password, it should be surrounded with quotes.
+Note that all launch options are separated by a space, and if there are spaces in your slot name or password, it should be surrounded with quotes.
 If everything worked out, you will see a textbox informing you the connection has been established after the story intro.

 # Playing offline